 The Center for Teaching and Learning programs provide an inquiry-based experience for students, with a goal of encouraging all students to see themselves as capable scientists, engineers, and mathematicians.
-Building off the success of our first-ever virtual summer, we are looking forward to engaging with your children—through a distance—this year.

 Our programs employ the practices scientists use to study the world — questioning, forming hypotheses, conducting investigations, and collecting and analyzing data to effectively teach STEM content while developing scientific habits of mind at the same time.
 The curriculum for all IMSA student enrichment programs are created by IMSA curriculum writers, who will be leading our virtual programs this year.
 While all of our lessons and activities are aligned with Next Generation Science Standards, the focus is on fun and creativity.
 Students in our programs are encouraged to explore, take risks, and have ownership over their own learning.